Guyana Research in Injury and Trauma Training (GRITT)

 Interested candidates have been notified.
 For more information, please feel free to click on the Contact Us link.

 GRITT is Directed by Dr. Christina Hoven, a Professor of Epidemiology and Psychiatry at Columbia University (CU) and the New York State Psychiatric Institute (NYSPI).
 She is joined by Co-Director Dr. Charles Branas, Epidemiology Department Chair at the Columbia University (CU) Mailman School of Public Health and Director of the Center for Disease Control (CDC)-funded Center for Injury Science and Prevention (CCISP).

 In Guyana, GRITT sites include the University of Guyana (UG), with collaborative partners at the Georgetown Public Hospital Corporation (GPHC), including the Institute of Health Science Education (IHSE) and the Accident and Emergency Department.
-In Guyana, GRITT is Directed by Dr. Reeta Gobin (Director of the School of Medicine at UG) and Co-Director Ms. Kara Lord (Lecturer in Psychology at UG).
-Ms. Leanne Kendall (Lecturer in Psychology at UG) is the UG Co-Director of GRITT Training with her CU counterpart, Dr. Thelma Mielenz, Assistant Professor of Epidemiology, Columbia University (CU) Mailman School of Public Health.
+In Guyana, GRITT is Directed by Dr. Reeta Gobin (Director of the School of Medicine at UG) and Co-Director Ms. Leann Kendall (Lecturer in Psychology at UG).
+Ms. Leann Kendall is also the UG Co-Director of GRITT Training with her CU counterpart, Dr. Thelma Mielenz, Assistant Professor of Epidemiology, Columbia University (CU) Mailman School of Public Health.
 At GPHC, the GRITT Program is headed by Dr. Alexandra Harvey, Director of Medical Education, IHSE.

 In addition to numerous Mentors, Co-Mentors and Resource Faculty at CU, UG and various other International Institutions, GRITT has an external Training Advisory Committee, chaired by Dr. Linda Degutis, Yale University, and a Scientific Oversight Committee, Co-Chaired by Drs.
 Emanuel Cummings, UG, and Helen Herrman, University of Melbourne, Australia, which will provide oversight, evaluation, and direction for the GRITT Program.